 - Decrease symptoms of Carpal Tunnel Syndrome

 - Lower joint replacement pain

 Licensed Massage Therapists:

-Elisa has been a massage therapist in Iowa since 2007 and specializes in integrative relaxation massage for stress, anxiety & pain relief associated with headaches, body aches, fibromyalgia & neuropathy and much more.
+Elisa has been a massage therapist in Iowa since 2007 and specializes in integrative massage for stress, anxiety & pain relief associated with headaches, body aches, fibromyalgia & neuropathy and much more.
 Her experience includes Swedish, Orthopedic & Geriatric Elder Massage, Compassionate & Healing Touch, Reiki Energy, & Hawaiian Healing which she combines in her sessions to give you a customized massage based on your needs.
+Elisa’s massage pressure varies from gentle relaxation to firm with focus on areas of tension.
 Elisa is also in training and offering reflexology.
 Book with Elisa!

 What is Therapeutic Massage?